Example configuration entry esphome: name: livingroom platform: ESP32 board: <BOARD_TYPE>

-All ESP32-based devices are supported by ESPHome.
+All devices based on the original ESP32 are supported by ESPHome.
 Simply select

 the ESPHome wizard asks you for your platform and choose a board type